-Personal information concerning common people and the most vulnerable individuals shouldn’t be available on search engines because it violates their dignity, security, and right to privacy.
+Everyday people and vulnerable individuals’ personal information shouldn’t be available on search engines because it violates their dignity, security, and right to privacy.

 None of this information should be searchable on search engines under an individual’s name.

-This right applies only to ordinary private individuals and not to businesses, public entities, or public figures.
+This right applies only to private citizens and not to businesses, public entities, or public figures.

 Tools for removing search results.

 The “Remove” form automatically creates and sends legal letters to search engines asking for the removal of personal sensitive information from their results.
-The automated takedown letter would directly empower those who cannot afford legal assistance or do not know where to submit their complaints.
-This simple form includes only the category of sensitive information mentioned above and is thus specifically designed to help vulnerable people.
-With the collaboration of lawyers and also the search engine companies, the form will submit the legal complaints with specific URLs to remove from the results to make the process fast and effective.
+The automated takedown letter will directly empower those who cannot afford legal assistance or do not know where to submit their complaints.
+This simple form includes only the category of sensitive information; thus, it is specifically designed to help vulnerable populations.
+With the collaboration of lawyers and search engine companies, we will develop the form into a streamlined process for submitting legal complaints with specific URLs for removal from search results, making the procedure fast and efficient.

 Tools for supporting affected individuals.

-The "Support" form would be for advocates, lawyers, therapists, consumers, and privacy rights organizations willing to support affected individuals with their knowledge and advocacy.
-The suggested laws, technical tools, legal devices, and psychological advice are then provided directly to the affected individuals through the "Remove" tools.
-The form is designed for submitting legal advice, bills, and legislation that can be used for generating takedown requests.
-Other options for support include submitting technical tutorials and suggestions for providing emotional or psychological support to the affected individuals.
+The "Support" form will allow advocates, lawyers, therapists, consumers, and privacy rights organizations to support affected individuals with specialized knowledge and hands-on advocacy.
+Advice, laws, technical tools, legal devices, and psychological counseling will then be provided directly to affected individuals through the "Remove" tools.
+The Support form is designed for submitting legal advice, suggesting legislation that can be used for generating takedown requests, and promoting strategies for maintaining a healthy mentality in the face of adversity.
+Other options for support include submitting technical tutorials or simply providing emotional support to affected individuals.

 Some recent Legal Development in the U.S. for the Right to Remove

 In 2015, California recently enacted the “eraser button” law that requires operators of online services to allow minors to remove content they have posted on the service.